 The Cumulative Impact

-When combined, these six factors create a perfect storm that undermines the effectiveness of RFPs.
+When combined, these ten factors create a perfect storm that undermines the effectiveness of RFPs.
 Companies and governments relying on this process will almost always find themselves locked into suboptimal agreements, paying more than necessary for goods and services, and missing out on innovative solutions that could drive their business forward.
+The RFP process helps you find a commodity fulfillment engine — not a strategic partner, and it can lead to a perception that all agencies are interchangeable, overlooking important differentiators like expertise and culture.

 A Better Approach: Leveraging Expertise